byrkam/Crowd-sourcing/README.md

 For the back end visualization we used XAMPP apache and MySQL server.
 Files that are compatible with the application we developed can be found Google takeouts ---> Location History ----> JSON format.

+In case your upload file is too big you can use halaxa, salsify or composer parsers for JSON data.